Coram nobis: Gordon Hirabayashi, Minoru Yasui, and Fred Korematsu

 Gordon Hirabayashi, Minoru Yasui, and Fred Korematsu are best known for their principled resistance to the internment of Japanese Americans during World War II.
 All three had their convictions overturned through writs of coram nobis, and they were each awarded the Presidential Medal of Freedom.

-After the bombing of Pearl Harbor on December 7, 1941, President Franklin D. Roosevelt's administration concluded that Japanese Americans living in the West Coast were a security threat, even though the Federal Bureau of Investigation and the Office of Naval Intelligence had argued the opposite, and thus authorized the military to secure areas from which "any or all persons may be excluded".
+After the bombing of Pearl Harbor on December 7, 1941, President Franklin D. Roosevelt's administration concluded that Japanese Americans living on the West Coast were a security threat, even though the Federal Bureau of Investigation and the Office of Naval Intelligence had argued the opposite.
+It thus authorized the military to secure areas from which "any or all persons may be excluded".
 As a result, Japanese Americans were subject to curfew and other restrictions before being forced into internment camps.
 Hirabayashi, Yasui, and Korematsu, who were not acquainted with each other at the time, each defied the internment and were convicted for their resistance.
 Their convictions would be affirmed by the U.S. Supreme Court between 1943 and 1944.
 Four decades after the Court's rulings, lawyers, including civil rights attorney, Peter Irons, re-opened their wartime convictions on the basis of newly discovered evidence of governmental misconduct.
-The new evidence indicated the government intentionally withheld The Ringle Report, a report drafted by the Office of Naval Intelligence, which would have undermined the administration's position of the military actions, as it finally concluded that most Japanese Americans did not pose a national security threat during WWII.
+The new evidence indicated that the government intentionally withheld a report called the Ringle Report drafted by the Office of Naval Intelligence which would have undermined the administration's position of the military actions in concluding that a vast majority Japanese Americans did not pose a national security threat during WWII.

 Gordon Hirabayashi was born in April 1918 in Seattle, Washington.
-He was a senior student at the University of Washington at the time when Japanese Americans were ordered to report to internment camps.
+He was a senior student at the University of Washington when Japanese Americans were ordered to report to internment camps.
 Although he first considered accepting internment, he ultimately defied it.
 In May 1942, Hirabayashi turned himself in to the FBI.
 After being convicted in October 1942 for the curfew violation, he was sentenced to 90 days in prison.
-He also served a one-year sentence at McNeil Island Penitentiary for Selective Service violations when he refused to answer questions which singled out Japanese Americans on the basis of race alone.
+He also served a one-year sentence at McNeil Island Penitentiary for Selective Service violations when he refused to answer questions that singled out Japanese Americans on the basis of race alone.
 He appealed to the Supreme Court where, in 1943, his conviction was upheld in Hirabayashi v.
 United States.
-In 1987, the United States Court of Appeals for the Ninth Circuit granted a writ of coram nobis which effectively overturned his criminal conviction.
-Hirabayashi died in January 2012, and he posthumously received the Presidential Medal of Freedom in May 2012.
+In 1987, the United States Court of Appeals for the Ninth Circuit granted a writ of coram nobis that effectively overturned his criminal conviction.
+Hirabayashi died in January 2012 and posthumously received the Presidential Medal of Freedom in May 2012.